mike-liuliu/Min-Max-Jump-distance/README.txt

 7. The "multiple_label_145.p" and "mmj_distance_matrix_precomputed.zip" files are larger than 100MB, so they are stored on Git Large File Storage (LFS), readers may need to download it separately.

+8.Sketch proof of the theorems and corollary in Section 3.3 ( Other properties of MMJ distance),  can be found in another paper, see https://openreview.net/forum?id=2BOb4SvDFr